Banner Health

 Symptoms of Barrett’s esophagus

-If you have Barrett’s esophagus, you may not have any symptoms.
+Many people with Barrett’s esophagus do not have symptoms.
 Or you may notice GERD symptoms such as:

 • Chronic heartburn